mvolkmann/blog/src/migrating-from-react-to-htmx.md

 implement the same app using htmx to see how they differ.

 The app manages a collection of dogs.
+Users can add new dogs.
+They can also hover over of the table row of an existing dog to reveal buttons for deleting or editing it.

 <img alt="Dog CRUD app" style="width: 50%"
   src="/blog/assets/htmx-dog-crud.png?v={{pkg.version}}">

-Users can add new dogs.
-They can also hover over of table row for an existing dog to reveal buttons for deleting or editing it.

-## Next.js
+## Next.js Version

 All the code for the Next.js version can be found in the GitHub repository at
 <a href="https://github.com/mvolkmann/nextjs-dogs-crud"